-When you start to travel again, stop by or give me a call if you are in the area.
+If you find yourself in northern Michigan, stop by or give me a call.
 My office is also our art gallery so I'd be delighted to pour you a cup of coffee or pop open a bottle of wine!

 Prior to joining AIS as the first full time paid staff member, Liz was the Executive Director/President of the Crooked Tree Arts Center (CTAC) of Petoskey and Traverse City, Michigan.
 She joined the staff of CTAC as Marketing Director in 2000 and was promoted in 2005.
 Her responsibilities included strategic planning, development, budgeting, human resources, grant writing, public relations, program planning, events and contract negotiations.
 She led a staff of 15 full time employees, 200 contract artists, musicians and performers and managed a budget of $2,000,000.

 Liz has been active in a number of organizations including serving as the President of the Rotary Club of Petoskey.
 She served as President of the Board of Directors of the Harbor Springs Area Chamber of Commerce in 2012 and President of the Petoskey Regional Chamber of Commerce in 2007.
 She was appointed by Michigan Governor Rick Snyder to serve on the Board of Directors and Executive Committee of the Michigan Council for Arts and Cultural Affairs in 2011.